Jiří Heřt: Life

 He returned to anatomy after the fall of the communist regime in 1989 and in 1990 he lectured at the Orthopaedic Congress in Prague.
-He declined the offer to lead the Pilsen Anatomical Institute after Kos, but continued his scientific career and defended his doctoral thesis in 1993, thirty years after his habilitation.
+He declined the offer to lead the Plzeň Anatomical Institute after Kos, but continued his scientific career and defended his doctoral thesis in 1993, thirty years after his habilitation.
 In the autumn of the same year he was appointed professor.
 He summarized the results of his long-term osteological research in the publication Basics of Clinical Anatomy of the Musculoskeletal System (with co-author J. Bartoníček, 2004).

 He also made his mark on the wider public by his critical stance against so-called alternative medicine, non-scientific theories and quack practices associated with healing.
 He first encountered the work of healers as a factory doctor in Chomutov and from 1985 began to deal with the issue of alternative medicine on a regular basis.
-He was one of the founding members of the Czech Skeptics´ Club Sisyfos and its second chairman.
+He was one of the founding members of the Czech Skeptics Club Sisyfos and its second chairman.
 He compiled the first Czech explanatory dictionary of esotericism and pseudoscience.
 He also became the editor of the collections Science versus Irrationality I–V, containing the texts of lectures given by the Sisyfos Club in 1998–2012 at the Czech Academy of Sciences.
 As a proponent of the scientific approach within the framework of lege artis, he lectured on the subject of Risks and Possibilities of Alternative Medicine.

 He developed a deeper knowledge of developmental biology, which he used to criticize pseudoscientific creationism.
 He has written and lectured proficiently on the history of skepticism, on open questions about the relationship between science and religion, and surprisingly, he has criticized the approach of the philosopher of science K. R. Popper or the serious shortcomings of the journal Vesmír (Universe), which, in his opinion, has lost its scientific character.

 He was the chairman of the Association of Physicians in Chomutov for many years.
 In March 2013, the Czech Medical Chamber awarded him the Knight of the Czech Medical Rank award for 2012.

+He died on 9 August 2014 in Chomutov.